 While the phrase has generally only come into common usage recently with the surging popularity of free-to-play games with micropayments – or “Freemium” games as they’re often known – the concept is certainly not a new one.
 In Magic the Gathering’s early days, the moniker “Mr Suitcase” was used derisively to refer to players with large collections by players without as many cards, ostensibly to suggest that the only reason they could win was because they spent more money.
 Indeed, when I tell people that I made a living as a professional Magic player, one of the most common responses I get is “Isn’t that game just about who spends more money on cards?”
 (Also up there is “Oh, I used to play Magic!
 What color do you play?
 I had an awesome red deck!”)

-And yet in Magic’s long history as a competitive endeavor, the players who consistently do well in tournaments are not simply those who spend the most money, but rather those who are the best at the game.
+And yet in Magic’s long history as a competitive endeavor, the players who consistently do well in tournaments are not simply those who spend the most money, but rather those who are the best at the game and that want to play today at all times.
 Yes, some of the decks the top players use to win tournaments may cost several hundred dollars to build if you purchase the cards individually on the secondary market.
 But many other players who also own those cards do not perform nearly as well on a regular basis, so the advantage the top players have is clearly not simply due to the monetary resources they have invested.

 That said, it is unusual to see players perform well at the highest levels of competition with decks featuring all common cards, so there is clearly a monetary element that contributes to the ability to compete.
 But rather than being an ever-increasing advantage based on expenditure, it is a matter of investing in the equipment necessary to compete at the appropriate level.